irjudson/gdata2/README.txt

 ours
 * Un neuter the creation queue
 * Un neuter the alteration queue
+* enter code for the creation of admin users from the gapps-provision file?

 Adding more Google Data apis to the bundle.
 # Apps APIs